 And how is it we don’t seem to understand that “narrowing the curriculum” translates to lost opportunities to learn — particularly in impoverished communities?
 Those communities were the ones previously targeted by the 1965 Elementary and Secondary Education Act (ESEA/NCLB).
 Those schools were the reason ESEA exists.

 Federal education law did not come into existence to dictate testing.

-Here are some facts that seem to be missing in the discussion of yearly standardized testing as it applies to reauthorization of No Child Left Behind (ESEA):
+So here are some facts that seem to be missing in the discussion of yearly standardized testing as it applies to reauthorization of No Child Left Behind/now the Every Student Succeeds Act (ESEA):

 The original ESEA set this goal.

 The only “accountability” and testing associated with this law was this:

 Measurements of progress were used to assess effectiveness of federal dollars in meeting children’s learning needs.
 As one citizen recently expressed to me, these were state and locally created “measures.” …But back to the past,… in 1966, the first review of ESEA was released.

 This council understood that these children were coming to school already “disadvantaged” when it came to standardized test scores.
 Out-of-school factors played a role.

 Also in 1966, the Coleman Report said that family background and socioeconomic factors play a role in “achievement” – but it was interpreted to mean that “school resources” don’t matter.